-In this article, we’ll take a look at some examples of what they might be, how to avoid them and why it’s important that we try to.
+In this article, we’ll take a look at some examples of genuine behavior and how we can be more genuine in life.

 What being genuine really means